Texas Medical Malpractice Insurance

 Texas is seen as one of the nation’s leaders when it comes to medical liability tort reform.
 In 2003, the State's residents passed by popular vote the constitutional amendment to allow for caps on non-economic damages among other reforms.
 While several other states have found their caps on damages to be declared unconstitutional, most recently Missouri (2012), Illinois (2010), and Georgia (2010), Texas physicians and healthcare facilities are better protected by the inherent constitutionality of their damage caps.

-These tort reform measures and relatively “healthcare-friendly” court system have helped malpractice insurance rates remain low and continue their decline—effectively making Texas one of the most cost-effective states in which to practice and purchase this important malpractice insurance coverage.
+These tort reform measures and the relatively “healthcare-friendly” court system have helped malpractice insurance rates remain low and even continue their decline—effectively making Texas one of the most cost-effective states in which to practice and purchase this important malpractice insurance coverage.
 We’ve seen at least one Texas physician insurer reduce their rates by 5-12% every year since tort reform was enacted.

 In a further effort to reduce frivolous lawsuits, in May 2011 Texas Gov. Rick Perry signed into law a bill that will begin a “loser pays” system in Texas courts.
 Essentially, some plaintiffs who lose a case will have to pay the court and attorney fees of the defendants.
 This law will also allow civil actions to be expedited for those plaintiffs seeking less than $100k.